 A character code invented by Samuel Morse that is represented by the duration of a single tone.
 Written as dots, dashes and spaces, the first Morse code message was sent in 1844 over a newly ...

 IIIF provides researchers rich metadata and media viewing options for comparison of works across cultural heritage collections.
 Visit the IIIF page to learn more.
-Telegraph message, printed in Morse ...
+Western Union Telegraph Company ...